American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 A leading authority in youth soccer and coaching education, Dr. Ron Quinn shares his insight on American Youth Soccer today, what we’re doing right and what needs to change.

-Dr. Ron Quinn is one of the first who began studying youth soccer in America over 40.
-Now Associate Professor in the Department of Sport Studies, and coordinator of the online graduate program in coaching education and athlete development at Xavier University — Quinn actually one of the primary co-authors of the US Youth Soccer National Youth License and the State Youth Modules.
+Dr. Ron Quinn is one of the first to begin studying youth soccer in America at over 40 years of age.
+Now Associate Professor in the Department of Sport Studies, and coordinator of the online graduate program in coaching education and athlete development at Xavier University — Quinn one of the primary co-authors of the US Youth Soccer National Youth License and the State Youth Modules.
 Working alongside Sam Snow, and the other NYL authors, Quinn helped open the minds of many and pioneered the concept of going beyond the X’s and Os.’

-A member of the United States Youth Soccer (USYS) National Staff, Quinn was awarded the 2006 National Soccer Coaches Association of America (NSCAA), Youth Long-Term Achievement Award and in 2007 received the US Youth Soccer Dr. Thomas Fleck Excellence in Youth Coaching Education Award.
+A member of the United States Youth Soccer (USYS) National Staff, Quinn was awarded the 2006 National Soccer Coaches Association of America (NSCAA) Youth Long-Term Achievement Award and, in 2007, the US Youth Soccer Dr. Thomas Fleck Excellence in Youth Coaching Education Award.

-SoccerToday’s Diane Scavuzzo asked Dr. Ron Quinn for his thoughts on youth soccer in America, specifically on what needs to change to create a brighter, more successful future.
+SoccerToday’s Diane Scavuzzo asked Dr. Ron Quinn for his thoughts on youth soccer in America, specifically what needs to change to create a brighter, more positive future for the sport.

 Diane Scavuzzo: What is right and what is wrong in American youth soccer today?